 Corded radar detectors make it easy to supply power to the device anytime the car is on.
 Most corded options plug right into the car’s 12-volt power outlet.
-These can be difficult to install since the cord adds some extra bulk to secure and get out of the way if you want to maximize the space inside the vehicle.
-Usually, this requires running the cord around the interior trim.
+These can be difficult to install, since the cord adds some extra bulk to secure and get out of the way if you want to maximize the space inside the vehicle.
 You can also hardwire the detector into your fuse box for a cleaner install with no cable hanging down your dash.
-This way, you can mount the detector near the top of the windshield for better results.

 Windshield Mount: Cordless

-A few high-end radar detectors actually mount in the grill area via permanent installation.
+A few rare radar detectors actually mount to the car via permanent installation.
 These tend to be hidden from view and mounted in the position for the best detection results with a controller and display installed in your dash.
-Installation usually requires a professional and these cost several times more than a comparable windshield mount.
+Unfortunately, installation usually requires a professional.

 The main part of a radar detector is the actual detector.
 Using a superheterodyne receiver, radar detectors can pick up the radio frequencies radars use when they bounce waves off an object to determine the speed (known as the Doppler effect).
-Radar guns can be handheld like a gun, dash-mounted in the officer’s vehicle so they can work they drive, or connected to a camera for photo radar applications where they mail you a ticket.
+Radar guns can be handheld like a gun, dash mounted in the officer’s vehicle so they can work while they drive, or connected to a camera for photo radar applications where they mail you a ticket.
 Radar can be shot out the front, sides, and rear of a police car.
 Police radar devices tend to use different types of radar bands that use different frequencies: X-band (10.5 to 10.55 GHz), Ku-band (12 to 18 GHz), K-band (24.05 to 24.24 GHz), and Ka-band (34.2 to 35.2 GHz).
 The best detectors have the ability to detect and identify all four types.